The Evolution of Partner Marketing

 As this new way of thinking about partnerships and partner marketing evolves, so will the need for:

-- Integration of a partner strategy across the enterprise.
+- Integrated partner marketing strategy across the enterprise.

 - Expanding new types of partnerships and payment structures.